-EDITOR'S NOTE: Welcome to the third episode of TeaTalks.
+EDITOR'S NOTE: Welcome to the fifth episode of TeaTalks.
 In this monthly column, Seth Johnson and Olivia Grace Murphy, the founders of Flexible Grey Theatre Company and guests discuss issues important to the LGBTQ+ and other under-represented communities in the performing arts world.
 Excerpts from the conversation appear in print, with links to the audio files below.

 TeaTalks runs in the last week of the month.